Universal-Health-Chain/docs/v1/en/01-Specification-summary.md

 <p>&nbsp  </p>

 UHC is based on the asymmetric Elliptical Curve Diffie-Hellman (ECDH) cryptography in which each participant has public and private keys for signing and encrypting data.
-Through the Universal Health Identifier and the digital identity of the UNID Foundation, each user (patient, professional, organization) or device (server, medical device, etc.) has a digital identity with private and public keys to sign and encrypt information.
+Through the Universal Health Identifier and the digital identity in the UNID network, each user (patient, professional, organization) or device (server, medical device, etc.) has a digital identity with private and public keys to sign and encrypt information.
 <p>&nbsp  </p>

 ## **UNID Foundation Blockchain**